Here are the rules:

 - Books can be used for other challenges as well.

 - You don’t have to have a blog to participate.
 You can link up reviews from Amazon, Goodreads, etc., or just hang out with us in the comments!

 - Reviews are encouraged, but not necessary.
 There will be a headquarters page for you to link up your reviews if you want to share your thoughts.

 - Choose your point level.
 You can always aim for a higher point level, but you can't move to a lower one.

 To join the Newbery Reading Challenge:

 - Write a post (or a comment) stating your intention to join.
 Choose your point level.
-You can find the challenge button below to use in your post.
+You can find the challenge image above to use in your post.

 - Add your link to the Linky at the bottom of this post.
 Make sure you include the link to your sign-up post, not just your homepage.